 Dr. Conaghan has over two decades of experience in human embryology and is best known for his studies on embryo culture and metabolism.
 He trained in Embryology and Andrology at the Hammersmith Hospital in London and graduated with a PhD in human embryology from the Royal Postgraduate Medical School at the University of London in 1994.
 He’s a Board-Certified High-complexity Clinical Laboratory Director in the disciplines of Embryology and Andrology.
 In 1995, Dr. Conaghan was recruited by the UCSF IVF Program as their Clinical Laboratory Director.
-He later moved to Pacific Fertility Center in San Francisco where he has been the director for 12 years.
-He is a big advocate for elective single embryo transfer (eSET) in IVF, and therefore for high standards for culturing and vitrifying embryos.
+He later moved to Pacific Fertility Center in San Francisco where he has been the director since 1999.
+He is a strong advocate for elective single embryo transfer (eSET) in IVF, and therefore for high standards for culturing and vitrifying embryos.
 Dr. Conaghan ensures the highest quality of patient care with state-of-the-art-facilities and an experienced team of embryologists and is committed to continuing education for IVF lab professionals.
 He lives in Half Moon Bay with his wife and 3 children.

 Conaghan J, Chen AA, Willman SP, Ivani K, Chenette PE, Boostanfar R, Baker VL, Adamson GD, Abusief ME, Gvakharia M, Loewke KE, Shen S., Improving embryo selection using a computer-automated time-lapse image analysis test plus day 3 morphology: results from a prospective multicenter trial., Fertil Steril.
 (2013) 100(2):412-419